Wineshuga/tell_the_clouds/README.md

 # 📖 Tell the Clouds <a name="about-project"></a>

 **Tell the Clouds** is a weather app designed to provide users with up-to-date weather information for various states in Nigeria.
+Here's a [brief video](https://www.loom.com/share/351714b7ed2a41b39fec9b0f15c25186?sid=4fc1f0b9-70e2-446a-8ba9-d0738cc73e62) introducing you to the project.

 ## 🛠 Built With <a name="built-with"></a>